rahulramaprasad7/PES_Assignment/README.md

 All the code in this repository should be executed using the following command:
 `gcc -std=c99 -Wall -Werror -o ProgramXXX.out ProblemX.c`
 This project has the following requirements, that are fulfilled using the aforementioned command:
-- GCC C99 complier: the -std=c99 flag uses the C99 compiler to complie the code
+- GCC C99 complier: The -std=c99 flag uses the C99 compiler to complie the code
 - No errors and warnings: The -Wall flag enables a set of warnings, and the -Werror flag treats the warnings as errors.
-Since the output of the compiler shows no error, the code is without any compiler warnings and errors
+Since the output of the compiler shows no error, the code in this repo is without any compiler warnings and errors
 - Output file name: The -o flag and the name after the flag specifies the output file